 MAKE THE BATTER

 If you don’t want to buy all the different flours for the recipe, you can often find cheung fun flour mixes at Asian supermarkets, like the one photographed above.
-Look for bags labeled “腸粉”, “肠粉”, or “bánh cuốn”.
+Look for bags labeled “腸粉,” “肠粉,” or “bánh cuốn.”

 One important thing to note: I have found the flour to water ratios in the package directions to be a little off.
 In the cheung fun mix photographed above, the recipe calls for one part flour to two parts water.
 Mama Lin and I found the rice noodles were too stiff when following that recipe.
 Instead, we prefer a ratio of one part flour to three parts water.
 The flour-to-water ratio can vary across different brands.

-CHEUNG FUN STEAMER
+CHEUNG FUN STEAMER BOX

-You can rest the steamer box right above the grate on your stove.
-Fill the box with about 1 to 1 1/2 inches of water.
-Once this water boils, there will be enough steam inside the box to cook the rice noodle batter on the steamer drawer.
+Slide one of the steamer drawers into the slot and carefully transfer the steamer box to the stove.
+Set the steamer box directly above the grate on your stove and bring the water to boil on high heat.
+Once this water boils, reduce the heat slightly to medium high.
+There will be enough steam inside the box to cook the rice noodle batter on the steamer drawer.

 PREPARE THE CHEUNG FUN